zama-ai/concrete/docs/optimization/improve-parallelism/dataflow.md

         print(f"   with dataflow parallelize -> {np.mean(timings):.03f}s")
 ```

-prints:
+This prints:

 ```
 without dataflow parallelize -> 0.609s
    with dataflow parallelize -> 0.414s
 ```

-and the reason for that is:
+The reason for that is:

 ```
 // this is the generated MLIR for the circuit